Poisson summation formula: Selberg trace formula

 The Poisson summation formula is the archetype for vast developments in harmonic analysis and number theory.

+Semiclassical trace formula

+The Selberg trace formula was later generalized to more general smooth manifolds (without any algebraic structure) by Gutzwiller, Balian-Bloch, Chazarain, Colin de Verdière, Duistermaat-Guillemin, Uribe, Guillemin-Melrose, Zelditch and others.
+The "wave trace" or "semiclassical trace" formula relates geometric and spectral properties of the underlying topological space.
+The spectral side is the trace of a unitary group of operators (e.g., the Schrödinger or wave propagator) which encodes the spectrum of a differential operator and the geometric side is a sum of distributions which are supported at the lengths of periodic orbits of a corresponding Hamiltonian system.
+The Hamiltonian is given by the principal symbol of the differential operator which generates the unitary group.
+For the Laplacian, the "wave trace" has singular support contained in the set of lengths of periodic geodesics; this is called the Poisson relation.

 Convolution theorem

 The Poisson summation formula is a particular case of the convolution theorem on tempered distributions.
 If one of the two factors is the Dirac comb, one obtains periodic summation on one side and sampling on the other side of the equation.
 Applied to the Dirac delta function and its Fourier transform, the function that is constantly 1, this yields the Dirac comb identity.